 This is a big area of improvement.

-Connector is the best stage to use for your database because it gives themaximum parallel performance and offers more features compared to database
+5. The connector is the best stage to use for your database because it gives the maximum parallel performance and offers more features compared to a database

 DataStage 8 gives you access to the latest versions of databases that DataStage 7 may never get.
-Extra functions on all connectors includes improved reject handling, LOB support and easier stage configuration.
+Extra functions on all connectors include improved reject handling, LOB support and easier stage configuration.

 Note the database compatibility for the Metadata Server repository is the latest versions of the three DBMS engines.
 DB2 is an optional extra in the bundle if you don't want to use an existing database.